Open Bible Data Home About News OET Key

 כִּֽי־עַזָּ֤ה כַמָּ֨וֶת֙ אַהֲבָ֔ה

-If your language does not use an abstract noun for the idea of love, you could express the meaning with a verb, as modeled by the UST, or you could express the meaning in some other way that is natural in your language.
+If your language does not use an abstract noun for the idea of love, you could express the same idea in another way that is natural in your language.

 קָשָׁ֥ה כִשְׁא֖וֹל קִנְאָ֑ה

-Here, the word the ULT translates as zeal could: (1) have the positive meaning of romantic zeal or fervor and refer to the romantic zeal of lovers.
-Alternate translation: “unyielding like Sheol is the zeal lovers have for each other” or “the passionate feelings lovers have for one another is unyielding like Sheol” (2) refer to the negative feeling of a lover being jealous for the affection, love, and attention of the person they love romantically.
-Alternate translation: “unyielding like Sheol is jealousy” or “the jealousy lovers have for the love of one another is unyielding like Sheol”
+Here the word the ULT translates as zeal could: (1) have the positive meaning of the romantic fervor that lovers have for one another.
+Alternate translation: [unyielding like Sheol is the zeal lovers have for each other] or [the passionate feelings lovers have for one another is unyielding like Sheol] (2) refer to the negative feelings of lovers who are jealous for the affection, love, and attention of the other.
+Alternate translation: [unyielding like Sheol is jealousy] or [the jealousy lovers have for the love of one another is unyielding like Sheol]

 קָשָׁ֥ה כִשְׁא֖וֹל קִנְאָ֑ה

-If your language does not use an abstract noun for the idea of zeal, you could express the same idea with an adverb or in some other way that is natural in your language.
-Alternate translation: “lovers zealously love each other in a way that is unyielding like Sheol” or “lovers passionately love each other in a way that is unyielding like Sheol”
+If your language does not use an abstract noun for the idea of zeal, you could express the same idea in another way.
+Alternate translation: [lovers zealously love each other in a way that is unyielding like Sheol] or [lovers passionately love each other in a way that is unyielding like Sheol]

 כִשְׁא֖וֹל

+Here, Sheol represents death.
 This line is parallel in meaning to the preceding line.
-The woman is again referring to death.
-Here, she is describing death by association with Sheol, which is where dead people were thought to go in that culture.
-If your readers would not understand this, you could use plain language, as modeled by the UST, or use an equivalent expression from your culture.
+The woman is again referring to death by association with Sheol, which is where dead people were thought to go in that culture.
+If it would be helpful in your language, you could use an equivalent expression from your language or state the meaning plainly.

 רְשָׁפֶ֕יהָ רִשְׁפֵּ֕י אֵ֖שׁ שַׁלְהֶ֥בֶתְ יָֽה

-Here, the woman is speaking of the zeal of romantic love as if it were flashes of fire and the flame of Yahweh.
-If it would be helpful in your language, you could express the meaning with a simile or you could state the meaning plainly.
-Alternate translation: “The zeal of lovers is like flashes of fire and like the flame of Yahweh” or “The passion of lovers is like flashes of fire and like the flame of Yahweh”
+Here the woman is speaking of the zeal of romantic love as if it were flashes of fire and the flame of Yah.
+If it would be helpful in your language, you could state the meaning plainly.
+Alternate translation: [The zeal of lovers is like flashes of fire and like the flame of Yahweh] or [The passion of lovers is like flashes of fire and like the flame of Yahweh]

 שַׁלְהֶ֥בֶתְ יָֽה